vertec-io/pl3xus/docs/core/reference/faq.md

 # Frequently Asked Questions

-Common questions about bevy_eventwork.
+Common questions about pl3xus.

 ## General

-### What is bevy_eventwork?
+### What is pl3xus?

-bevy_eventwork is a modular, event-driven networking solution for Bevy applications.
+pl3xus is a modular, event-driven networking solution for Bevy applications.
 It provides:

 - Core networking with TCP and WebSocket support
 - Automatic ECS component synchronization